mariellefoster/marf-books/README.md

 - Pia Mellody: Facing Codependence
 - Ransom Riggs: Miss Peregrine's Home for Peculiar Children
 - Victor Lavalle: The Ballad of Black Tom
-- Ryan North: The Unbeatable Squirrel Girl
+- Ryan North and Erica Henderson: The Unbeatable Squirrel Girl
 - Joelle Jones: Lady Killer
 - Elizabeth Gilbert: The Signature of All Things